How can I take my RMD if my account holds illiquid investments?

 Some IRA assets are much harder to liquidate; distributing the RMD in shares of the investment may also be complicated or not possible.
 Despite these issues, there is no IRS exception to the RMD requirements for illiquid assets.
 Consider these possible solutions:

-- Take an In-Kind Distribution- For many asset types, it is possible to take a distribution of part or all shares to satisfy your RMD.
-If an in-kind distribution is requested, the asset will be retitled in your own name.
+- Take an in-kind distribution: For many asset types, it is possible to take a distribution of part or all shares to satisfy your RMD.
+If an in-kind distribution is requested for an asset that is currently titled in the name of your IRA, all or a portion of the asset will be retitled in your individual name and distributed from the IRA.

 To avoid last-minute mistakes and stiff IRS penalties, it is important to plan ahead.
 Talk to your financial advisor or tax attorney to understand how to fulfill your RMD requirements and what is best for your situation.